Psoriasis treatment

 • Emollients can be applied as often as needed until the skin is no longer dry.

-• As these emollients also soak into fabrics, it's important that you change your clothing and bedding regularly.
+• Emollients also soak into fabrics, so it's important that you change your clothing and bedding regularly.

-• Some people may wear bandages or garments under the clothes to stop the topical treatments soaking through.
+• You can wear bandages or garments under your clothes to stop emollients soaking through.

 • Read more about emollients and moisturisers.

-Steroid creams or ointments (also called topical steroids) work by reducing skin inflammation, or redness.
-They're available in different strengths, namely mild, moderate, potent (strong) and very potent (extra strong).
+Steroid creams or ointments (also called topical steroids) work by reducing skin inflammation, or redness and itch.
+They're available in different strengths – mild, moderate, potent (strong) and very potent (extra strong).

-• Mild topical steroids can be helpful on the face or in the skin folds (e.g. under the arms).
+• Mild topical steroids can be helpful on your face or in skin folds (eg, under your arms).

-• Very potent corticosteroids are usually reserved for palms and soles as the skin is much thicker in those areas.
+• Very potent corticosteroids are usually used only on palms and soles as the skin is much thicker in those areas.

-• If potent or very potent corticosteroids are used on the same area of skin for many months or years, there's a small risk of skin thinning so ongoing prescriptions should be monitored by your doctor.
+• If potent or very potent corticosteroids are used on the same area of skin for many months or years, there's a risk of skin thinning so ongoing prescriptions should be monitored by your prescriber.

 Calcipotriol is a vitamin-D like product.
 It reduces the thickness and scaliness of plaques.
-Calcipotriol is safe and popular as it doesn't stain the skin or have a strong odour.
+Calcipotriol is safe and popular as it doesn't stain your skin or have a strong smell.

-It isn't usually prescribed during pregnancy and breastfeeding and can irritate sensitive skin areas such as the face and skin folds.
+Calcipotriol isn't usually prescribed during pregnancy and breastfeeding and can irritate sensitive skin areas such as the face and skin folds.
+It's important to protect yourself from the sun while you're are using it.
+Don't cover the area with a dressing or bandage.

 Treatment is applied once or twice a day, and can be continued long term.
 Calcipotriol is available in combination with a steroid called Daivobet® and Enstilar®.